 What do we do when we find a bear?

-As a leader, I need to have answers to all of those questions.
-If hunting a grizzly is the vision, I need to be able to map out the steps that will make the vision real.
+As leaders, we need to have answers to all of those questions.
+If hunting a grizzly is the vision, we need to be able to map out the steps that will make the vision real.

-If I don’t… well, somebody’s getting eaten by a damn bear!
+If we don’t… well, then somebody’s getting eaten by a damn bear!

 Having a vision of what you want to achieve isn’t enough to be a great leader.
 You also need to know what steps you and your team have to take to make that vision real.